 All transactions are offered online only.
 For more information, please visit the iAGCO Information page.

-New licence term options are now available when applying for and renewing licences or authorizations.
-Licensees are now able to select a two or four year term duration, with fees payable to match the length of the term.
-For a description of the new fee structure, please visit the Alcohol Licensing Fees page.
+Licensees are able to select a two or four-year term duration, when applying for and renewing licences or authorizations, with fees payable to match the length of the term.
+For a description of the fee structure, please visit the Alcohol Licensing Fees page.

-Licensees must complete the renewal application, corporate structure form (if applicable) and personal history report(s), along with the appropriate alcohol licensing fees prior to the expiry date.
+Licensees must complete the renewal application along with the appropriate alcohol licensing fees prior to the expiry date.

 If your application and fee are received on or before the expiry date, you will receive a Renewal Confirmation Notice allowing you to operate until you receive your licence.

 If your renewal application is not received by the expiry date on your liquor licence, your licence will expire and you can no longer sell or serve alcohol.
 Expired liquor licences cannot be renewed.
-Keep in mind that you are prohibited under the Liquor Licence Act from selling/serving alcohol without a valid liquor licence.
+Keep in mind that you are prohibited under the Liquor Licence and Control Act, 2019 from selling/serving alcohol without a valid liquor licence.

 If your Liquor Sales Licence has expired, you must complete and submit a new Liquor Sales Licence Application, which will result in you receiving a new licence number.

 This application may be exempt from public notice.
 Please call Customer Service with the File Number once the application has been submitted.

 For more information, contact the AGCO Customer Service Department toll free at 1-800-522-2876 or in Toronto at 416-326-8700.